How Misbehaving Australian Banks Are Causing Global Pain

-Australia’s four biggest banks -- Commonwealth Bank of Australia, Westpac Banking Corp., National Australia Bank Ltd. and Australia & New Zealand Banking Group Ltd. -- have been plagued by a string of scandals.
-The accusations run the gamut from giving misleading financial advice to trying to manipulate a benchmark interest rate.
-Simmering public resentment -- stoked by a sense banks were gouging fees to fuel record profits and executive pay -- boiled over last year when Commonwealth Bank was sued for systemically breaching anti-money laundering rules.
-Turnbull, who’d spent months insisting a wide-ranging probe wasn’t necessary, finally bowed to pressure and called the Royal Commission inquiry in November.
+Australia’s four biggest banks -- Commonwealth Bank of Australia, Westpac Banking Corp., National Australia Bank Ltd. and Australia & New Zealand Banking Group Ltd. -- have been plagued for years by scandal.
+Accusations run the gamut from giving misleading financial advice to trying to manipulate a benchmark interest rate.
+Simmering public resentment -- stoked by a sense banks were gouging fees to fuel record profits and executive pay -- boiled over in 2017 when Commonwealth Bank was sued for systemically breaching anti-money laundering rules.
+A separate probe into culture and governance at the bank concluded there was a “widespread sense of complacency” from the top down that blinded the lender to risks.
+The government, which had spent months insisting a wide-ranging probe wasn’t necessary, finally bowed to pressure and called the Royal Commission inquiry in November.

 2. What is the Royal Commission investigating?